circleci/circleci-docs/jekyll/_cci2/sample-config.md

 ---
 layout: classic-docs
-title: "Sample 2.0 config.yml File"
+title: "Sample 2.0 config.yml Files"
 short-title: "Sample 2.0 config.yml File"
 description: "Sample 2.0 config.yml File"
 categories: [migration]
 order: 2
 ---

+*[2.0]({{ site.baseurl }}/2.0/) > Sample 2.0 config.yml Files*

+This document provides three sample `.circleci/config.yml` files.

 * TOC
 {:toc}

 The CircleCI 2.0 configuration introduces a new key for `version: 2`.
 This new key enables you to try 2.0 while continuing to build on 1.0.
 That is, you can still use 1.0 on some projects while using 2.0 on others.
-New keys for `jobs:` and `steps:` enable greater control and provide a framework for workflows and status on each phase of a run to report more frequent feedback.
+New keys for `jobs` and `steps` and `workflows` enable greater control and status on each phase of a run to report more frequent feedback.

-The following sections provide a sample `.circleci/config.yml` with an overview of Jobs and Steps, changes to keys from 1.0, new keys that are nested inside Steps and new keys for Workflows.

-## Jobs Overview

-Jobs are a collection of Steps.
-All of the steps in the job are executed in a single unit which consumes a CircleCI container from your plan while it's running.

-In 2.0 Jobs can be run using the `machine` executor which enables reuse of recently used `machine` executor runs, or the `docker` executor which can compose Docker containers to run your tests and any services they require, such as databases.

-When using the `docker` executor the container images listed under the `docker:` keys specify the containers to start and replace the `machine: services:` stanza from 1.0 configuration.
-Any public Docker images can be used with the `docker` executor.

-See the [Specifying Container Images]({{ site.baseurl }}/2.0/executor-types/) document for more information about `docker` versus `machine` use cases and comparisons.

-## Steps Overview

-Steps are a collection of executable commands which are run during a job.
-The `steps:` key replaces the 1.0 `compile:`, `test:`, and `deployment:` keys.
-Within `steps:`, the `checkout:` key is still required and a new key for `run:` enables addition of arbitrary, multi-line shell command scripting.
-In addition to the `run:` key, new keys for `save_cache:`, `restore_cache:`,  `deploy:`, `store_artifacts:`, `store_test_results:` and `add_ssh_keys` are nested under Steps.

 ## Sample Configuration with Sequential Workflow